gemc/docs/webPage/source/mlibrary/frequencySyncSignal.rst

 -------------------

 The option **RFSETUP** is used to control the sync signal.
-For example, to set the accelerator radio frequency to 500MHz (0.5 GHz) and produce two RF signal, 30 bunches (60ns) away from each other, each producing a signal every 40 bunches (80 ns)::
+For example, to set the accelerator radio frequency to 500MHz (0.5 GHz) and produce two sets RF signals, 30 bunches (60ns) away from each other, each producing a signal every 40 bunches (80 ns)::

   -RFSETUP="0.5, 40, 30"